 Did you know over 8.3 million American adults suffer from anxiety today?
 This is roughly 4% of the entire population.

-This results in zero time for leisure and relaxing activities.
-Stress then becomes inevitable!
+This results in minimal time for leisure and relaxing activities - stress then becomes inevitable!

 Stress is harmful because it often leads to poor lifestyle decisions - which lead to health complications.

 While it’s difficult to live a completely stress-free life, we can certainly minimize stress by making small changes to our diet and living pattern.

 Here is a list of the top foods that help in fighting stress.
 For best results, add these foods to your diet as well as other healthy habits (such as regular exercise and a focus on getting quality sleep).

 Cocoa is a rich source of antioxidants.
 Chocolate is nutrient dense and contains most of the essential minerals.
 A serving of dark chocolate contains important minerals such as copper, magnesium, iron, zinc, and phosphorus.

 A study that was presented in April this year, pointed that eating dark chocolate with higher cocoa levels (70% or so) had an encouraging affect on stress levels, inflammation, general mood, and state of mind.

 Dark chocolate also contains Flavonoids, which are natural flora pigments found in veggies and fruits.
 These colorful antioxidants bring a myriad of health benefits.